usernamenumber/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 **Note**: If the beta test starts before the **Enrollment Start Date**, testers cannot enroll themselves.
 To streamline this process, ask the beta testers to register and activate their accounts.
 Then, you can enroll the beta testers and select the **Auto Enroll** and **Notify students by email** options.
 See :ref:`Enrollment`.

-To add a beta tester:
+To add a single beta tester:

 #.
 View the live version of your course.